Piotr Łossowski

-Piotr Łossowski (born 25 February 1925) is a Polish historian and professor.
+Piotr Henryk Łossowski (25 February 1925 – 26 July 2025) was a Polish historian and academic.
 Lecturer at Collegium Civitas.
-Member of the Historical Committee of Polish Academy of Sciences.
-He specializes in the areas of foreign politics and diplomacy and history of the Second Polish Republic, military history of Poland in the years 1918–1920, history of the Baltic states and their relations with Poland.
+Member of the Historical Committee of the Polish Academy of Sciences.
+He specialized in the areas of foreign politics and diplomacy and history of the Second Polish Republic, military history of Poland in the years 1918–1920, history of the Baltic states and their relations with Poland.
 He gained major recognition for his works on the state of Polish diplomacy in the time of the Second Republic.

 Editor in chief of Studia z Dziejów Rosji i Europy Środkowej-Wschodniej (Studies the History of Russia and East-Central Europe) journal.

+Łossowski died on 26 July 2025, at the age of 100.